 What is the main source of law authorising this entity form?

-Companies Act (Zakon o gospodarskih družbah (Official Gazette of the Republic of Slovenia, no. 65/09 as amended))
+Companies Act (Zakon o gospodarskih družbah (Official Gazette of the Republic of Slovenia, no. 65/09 as amended)).

-Give a brief summary of this entity form, including
+Give a brief summary of the entity form:

 Does the entity possess separate legal personality?